Global group laws and equivariant bordism rings: Complex bordism

 \subsection{The global Lazard ring is $2$-regular}

 Our strategy for proving Theorems \ref{thm:A} and \ref{thm:C} is again to reduce to geometric fixed points.
-For this it is not sufficient to know only that Euler classes for split characters $V\colon \T^r\to \T$ are regular in the global Lazard ring, since the geometric fixed points are computed by inverting all Euler classes of non-trivial characters.
-As $\upi_*(\MU)$ is concentrated in even degrees, we know that it is a regular global group law (\Cref{cor:muregular}) and hence all $e_V\in \pi_*^A(\MU)$ with $V\in A^*$ surjective are regular, for any abelian compact Lie group $A$.
+For this we need to extend our understanding of the regularity of Euler classes in the global Lazard ring beyond split characters.
+As $\upi_*(\MU)$ is concentrated in even degrees, we know that it is a regular global group law (\Cref{cor:muregular}).
+Hence every $e_V\in \pi_*^A(\MU)$ with $V\in A^*$ surjective is regular, for any abelian compact Lie group $A$.
 We want to prove that $\bL$ is isomorphic to $\upi_*(\MU)$, so the same must be true for $\bL$.
-The goal of this subsection is to first show something weaker: \begin{Prop} The global Lazard ring is $2$-regular. \end{Prop} This turns out to be enough to prove Theorems \ref{thm:A} and \ref{thm:C}.
+The goal of this subsection is to first show something weaker: \begin{Prop} The global Lazard ring $\bL$ is $2$-regular in the sense of \Cref{sec:regularfgl}: For every torus $A$ and every pair of linearly independent characters $V_1,V_2\in A^*$ the sequence $(e_{V_1},e_{V_2})$ is regular in $L_A$, i.e., $e_{V_1}$ is a regular element of $L_A$ and $e_{V_2}$ is a regular element of $L_A/(e_{V_1})\cong L_{\ker(V_1)}$. \end{Prop} This turns out to be enough to prove Theorems \ref{thm:A} and \ref{thm:C}.
 Knowing that $\upi_*(\MU)$ is regular, we can then deduce the regularity of $\bL$ from its isomorphism to $\upi_*(\MU)$.
 I know of no purely algebraic proof that $\bL$ is fully regular.